Scare Me

-Scare Me is an 2020 American comedy horror film written, directed, and produced by Josh Ruben.
-It stars Aya Cash, Ruben, Rebecca Drysdale and Chris Redd.
+Scare Me is a 2020 American comedy horror film written, directed, and produced by Josh Ruben.
+It stars Aya Cash, Josh Ruben, Rebecca Drysdale and Chris Redd.

 It had its world premiere at the Sundance Film Festival on January 24, 2020.
 It was released on October 1, 2020, by Shudder.

 Plot

 Fred, a struggling actor and writer, rents a mountain cabin to try to write in isolation, and hires similarly aspiring writer Bettina to drive him to and from the cabin.
 Suffering from writer's block, he goes for a run and meets Fanny, the author of the acclaimed horror novel Venus, who's staying in a nearby cabin.
 Fanny is unimpressed by Fred's attempts to justify himself as a writer, and the two go their separate ways for the night.
 When a thunderstorm knocks out the power on the mountain, Fanny visits Fred's house.
 The two wind up drinking together, and Fanny challenges Fred to tell her a scary story and frighten her.
 Fred's first attempt at telling his story doesn't engage Fanny, but as she eggs him on, he tells her a tale about a young boy who saw his parents killed by a werewolf and grew up to take revenge, embellished by sound effects and voice acting.
 Fanny criticizes Fred for making his story about a white man, to which Fred challenges her to tell him one of her ideas in progress.

 Fanny instead improvises a story about a young girl who attempts to kill her creepy grandfather but kills his dog instead, and is haunted by the old man and the dog after their deaths.
 In a moment of vulnerability, Fred admits that he's been searching for a purpose ever since he had a mental breakdown after his wife left him and he threatened to kill her.
 After ordering a pizza, Fred and Fanny collaborate on a story about a troll who lives in the walls of an Edible Arrangements store who entices a put-upon secretary to murder her sleazy boss in exchange for 300 years of life, but are interrupted by the arrival of Carlo, the pizza delivery man.
 Fanny invites Carlo to stick around and tell stories with them.
 Carlo agrees, admitting he is a huge fan of Fanny's work.
 Together, Carlo and Fanny do cocaine and re-enact the story of Venus for Fred, who is visibly annoyed with Fanny apparently flaunting her success in his face.